triton-inference-server/tutorials/Migration_Guide/migration_guide.md

 * Can we serve a PyTorch and a TensorFlow model on the same server?
 * What if one model needs to run on CPU and the other needs a GPU.
 How do we optimize for execution?
 * How do we manage multiple GPUs on the same node?
-* Is our execution rune time optimized?
+* Is our execution run time optimized?
 Are we handling the I/O efficiently?
 * How do we work with a model ensemble?
 * What is the best way to monitor server metrics?